-Between the research proposal and the Final Examination, the student is required to provide at least one progress report to their advisory committee at a meeting where all committee members are present.
 The time of this meeting is determined by the student's advisory committee, but can be no later than three weeks preceding the scheduled final defense.
-The advisory committee signs the progress report form and this form is included in the student's academic record.

-Final Examination
+Dissertation/Final Examination

 All graduate students pursuing a PhD are required to pass an examination with an oral component administered by the advisory committee.
 The examination is typically an oral defense of the dissertation.
-The Final Examination is a requirement of the Graduate School and must be administered during a semester in which the student is registered.
+Dissertations must be filed and approved electronically with the Graduate School through the Electronic Thesis and Dissertation (ETD) system.
+The dissertation must be submitted to the student's advisory committee at least four weeks prior to the Final Examination.